 (e) start and end date of the call.

-3. The managing authority shall make the list of operations selected for support by the Funds publicly available on the website in at least one of the official languages of the Union and shall update that list at least every four months.
+3. The managing authority shall make the list of operations selected for support by the Funds publicly available on the website in at least one of the official languages of the institutions of the Union and shall update that list at least every four months.
 Each operation shall have a unique code.
 The list shall contain the following data:

 (a) in the case of legal entities, the beneficiary's and, in the case of public procurement, the contractor’s name;